liamcottle/atlas-for-rust/README.md

 - Download the latest installer from [Releases](https://github.com/liamcottle/atlas-for-rust/releases)
 - After downloading, run `AtlasForRust-x.y.z-win.exe`
-- Connect your Steam Account with Rust+ from the Atlas welcome screen
+- Connect with Rust+ from the Atlas welcome screen
 - Pair with your Rust server from the in game menu

 ## How to build for development